Skip to main content

 Boots Hearingcare publishes starting prices and indicative ranges on bootshearingcare.com, but the exact quote depends on the model, technology tier and aftercare option chosen after your free hearing test.
 Entry-level pairs start from £495 (Widex Dream Daily 30) and premium pairs reach around £3,045 per pair.
 The fitted quote is given in writing after the consultation.

-How much do Boots hearing aids cost in the UK in 2026?
+How much do Boots hearing aids cost in the UK?

 Boots hearing aid pairs in the UK range from £495 (entry-level Widex Dream Daily 30) to about £3,045 for premium models.
 Mid-range Bluetooth and rechargeable pairs typically sit in the £1,295–£2,000 range per pair.
 All tiers include 4 years of aftercare and a 90-day trial period.